adampetrie/waterparks-ohio/_water-parks/maui-sands-resort-and-indoor-water-park.md

 ---
 title: Maui Sands Resort and Indoor Water Park
+slug: maui-sands-resort-and-indoor-water-park
 description: Indoor water park in Sandusky, Ohio.
 Experience a Hawaiian-themed splash-tastic good time at the Maui Sands Resort and Indoor Water Park.
-slug: maui-sands-resort-and-indoor-water-park
-address: 5513 Milan Rd Sandusky, OH 44870
+excerpt:

+location:
+  city: Sandusky, Ohio
+  lat: 41.4012355
+  lng: -82.6592052
+  place_id: ChIJCTByUC9HOogRiA6e5_Ko89Q

+images:
+  path:
+  credit:
 ---

 Experience a Hawaiian-themed splash-tastic good time at the Maui Sands Resort and Indoor Water Park.
 Complete with an indoor tropical garden setting, this indoor water park features tube water slides, a lazy river, vortex pool, and the MakaMaka Treehouse - a wet and wild adventure that includes small dump buckets, water cannons, a climbing rope, plus three levels of water slides.
 Smaller children will enjoy Pineapple Bay, a kiddie pool complete with a slide of their own!